Photographing Shenandoah NP: Hazel Mountain Overlook

 Hazel Mountain Overlook looks due east making it ideal to photograph from late summer to mid spring.
 Around the summer solstice, June 21, the sun rises in the north east and will be blocked by the ridge line that Skyline Drive follows.
 As the sun rises, it will travel south and quickly come into view while still low in the sky.
 If you are hoping to photograph the sun rising, then avoid Hazel Mountain Overlook from late May to July.
 If you are photographing Shenandoah National Park around the summer solstice, then I suggest driving north 0.2 miles along Skyline Dive to Buck Hollow Overlook which looks North East.
 Click here if you want learn how to photograph Buck Hollow Overlook.

-Keywords: AT, Appalachian, Appalachian Mountains, Blue Ridge, Blue Ridge Mountain, Camping, Central District, Hazel, Hazel Mountain Overlook, Hike, Hiking, Images, Landscape, Landscape Photography, Mary's Rock Tunnel, Mountain, Mountain, Mountain Top, National Park, Nature, Nature Photography, Outdoor, Overlook, Photographer, Photographing, Photographing Hazel Mountain Overlook, Photographing Shenandoah, Photographing Shenandoah National Park, Photography, Photography Tips, Pics, Pictures, Rock, Shenandoah, Shenandoah National Park, Skyline Drive, Skyline Drive Outlook, Sunrise, Tips, Trail, Trail", Tunnel, Virginia
+Keywords: AT, Appalachian, Appalachian Mountains, Blue Ridge, Blue Ridge Mountains, Camping, Central District, Hazel, Hazel Mountain Overlook, Hike, Hiking, Images, Landscape, Landscape Photography, Mary's Rock Tunnel, Mountain, Mountain, Mountain Top, National Park, Nature, Nature Photography, Outdoor, Overlook, Photographer, Photographing, Photographing Hazel Mountain Overlook, Photographing Shenandoah, Photographing Shenandoah National Park, Photography, Photography Tips, Pics, Pictures, Rock, Shenandoah, Shenandoah National Park, Skyline Drive, Skyline Drive Outlook, Sunrise, Tips, Trail, Trail", Tunnel, Virginia

 No comments posted.